sanalsprasad/ErdosTeamViper/README.md

 # ErdosTeamViper
 This is Team Viper's final project for the data science bootcamp organized by the Erdos institute.
 Our team members are Cynthia Lester, Sanal Shivaprasad, and Ignat Soroko.
+Click [here](https://raw.githubusercontent.com/sanalsprasad/ErdosTeamViper/main/Presentation/video.mp4)  for a 5-minute video presentation of our results.

 ## Project Summary
 - Goal is to predict the cuisine type of a recipe based on the list of ingredients.